bartbutenaers/node-red-contrib-blockly/README.md

 1. The **library** button is similar to the standard *function node*: the code from this Blockly node can be made globally available by adding it to a libary.
 That library will be stored withing the 'libs' directory in your node-red user directory.
 2. The **config node** that contains the settings used in this Blockly node.
 If no config node has been selected, then the default settings will be used.
 3. The **editor** tabsheet displays a Blockly workspace editor.
 Here blocks can be added, which will be converted afterwards to Javascript code.
+Note the fullscreen icon beside the toolbar label: see [wiki](https://github.com/bartbutenaers/node-red-contrib-blockly/wiki/Use-fullscreen-mode).
 4. The **generated Javascript** tabsheet will display the Javascript code, which is generated based on the blocks in the Blockly editor.
 This code is readonly, which means you cannot change it!
 Reason is that it is *not possible* to generate Blockly blocks, starting from Javascript code ...
 5. The **generated XML** tabsheet will display the XML, that represents the blocks in the Blockly editor.
 6. The Blockly **toolbox** shows all available blocks, grouped by category.
 7. The Blockly **editable area** shows all the blocks representing your custom logic.
 Blocks can be dragged from the toolbox into the editable area.
 A lot of user interaction is offered in this area:
     + When pressing the delete button, the selected blocks will be removed.
     + When pressing ctrl-f, a search field will be displayed (containing a next and previous button).
+See [wiki](https://github.com/bartbutenaers/node-red-contrib-blockly/wiki/Search-for-Blockly-nodes).
     + By clicking and dragging with the mouse, the user can start panning to alter which part of the area is being visualised.
     + By clicking on a block and dragging with the mouse, the block (and all of its's chained next blocks) will be moved.
     + By rotating the mouse wheel, you can zoom in/out.